henriqueholtz/Aws-Struggle/Supports/Supports.md

 - AWS Infrastructure Event Management is a short-term engagement with AWS Support, available as part of the Enterprise-level Support product offering (also available to the AWS Enterprise On-Ramp Support plan subject to a cap of one per year), and available for additional purchase for AWS Business Support plan users.

 ---

+## AWS Developer Support

+You should use AWS Developer Support if you are testing or doing early development on AWS and want the ability to get email-based technical support during business hours as well as general architectural guidance as you build and test.
+This plan only supports general architectural guidance.

 ## AWS Business Support